andreik6v/simplenet/readme.txt

 == Description ==

-Henry is designed to be flexible, versatile and applicable to any business website.
-Henry comes with a collection of templates, patterns and style variations to help speed up the site building process.
+Henry is designed to embrace the potential of block-based design, and comes with a colorful collection of style variations and gradients.

 == Changelog ==

 = 1.0 =
-* Released: November 7, 2023
+* Released: March 27, 2024

 == Copyright ==

-Henry WordPress Theme, (C) 2023 HenryWP.com
+Henry WordPress Theme, (C) 2024 HenryWP.com

 Henry is a derivative work of the code from the following themes:

-- Twenty Twenty-Four WordPress Theme
+- Twenty Twenty-Four WordPress Theme by The WordPress Team
-- Ollie WordPress Theme
+- Ollie WordPress Theme by Mike McAlister
-- Powder WordPress Theme
+- Powder WordPress Theme by Brian Gardner
-- Wabi WordPress Theme
-- Frost WordPress Theme
-- Twenty Twenty-Three WordPress Theme

 Henry is distributed under the terms of the GNU GPL.